vifm − vi file manager

 m[a−z][A−Z][0−9]

-to set a mark for the current file.
+to set a mark for the file at the current cursor position.

 ’[a−z][A−Z][0−9]